drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 This project was implemented and experiments ran by Marina Gispert as part of her final project of a Master's degree in Automatic Control and Robotics.
-Implementation and documentation is aviable in Catalan [here](http://hdl.handle.net/2099.1/13129).
+Implementation and documentation is available in Catalan [here](http://hdl.handle.net/2099.1/13129).

 * Replace this with ToC